No one wants to be hungry, weak, and vulnerable during a survival situation.

 A single serving of cooked soybeans can yield 300 calories, while chickpeas, the main ingredient in hummus, account for more than 260.
 Mung beans, on the other hand, can give you around 350 calories.

-Beans are known for their versatility—you can cook them in a lot of ways and combine them with other food like rice, veggies or meat to make a more nutritious and balanced meal.
+Beans are known for their versatility—you can cook them in a lot of ways and combine them with other food like rice, veggies, or meat to make a more nutritious and balanced meal.
 Another advantage to growing beans in your survival garden is that they store really well.
-Just make sure to put them in a cool, dry place and rehydrate when you’re ready to cook them.
+Just put ’em in a cool, dry place and rehydrate them when you’re ready to cook.

 Rice is a staple food largely consumed in Asia but has become popular all over the world because of its nutritional value.
 Like corn, rice is rich in calories: a bowl of steamed white rice can yield around 204 calories, roughly making up 10% of a person’s energy requirements based on a 2000-calorie diet.
 Unlike corn, however, rice takes a bit of work during harvest time as it needs to be hulled before consumption.

-Rice is native to wet, tropical climates, but they can be grown in temperate areas too, so long as the soil holds moisture well.
-If you’re just starting out, you can even grow them in buckets first.
+Rice is native to wet, tropical climates, but it can be grown in temperate areas, too, so long as the soil holds moisture well.
+If you’re just starting out, you can even grow it in buckets first.
 Find out how to grow and harvest rice here.

 Who doesn’t love some good ol’ taters in their survival garden?
 Depending on their size and variety, potatoes can get you around 130-270 calories per serving.
-They’re hardy plants that take up little space in your garden and can be cooked in lots of different, delicious ways.
+These hardy, high calorie vegetables take up little space in your garden and can be cooked in lots of different, delicious ways.

-Potatoes can be boiled, fried, grilled or added into soups or stews.
+Potatoes can be boiled, fried, grilled, or added to soups and stews.
 Heck, you can even wrap them in foil and just throw them into the fire if it comes to that!

 Potatoes are a reliable survival food, so make sure to grow some in your survival garden.

-People have been calling quinoa the “latest” superfood, but it’s actually been consumed by humans for hundreds of years.
+People have been calling quinoa the “latest” superfood, but humans have actually consumed it for hundreds of years.

 This plant loves cool weather, high altitudes, and well-draining soil.
-They’re not the best for container planting, so you’ll need a bit of acreage to plant quinoa.
+It’s not the best for container planting, so you’ll need a bit of acreage to plant quinoa.

 Patience is also a good virtue to have since quinoa likes to take its time when growing.
-Still, the results outweigh the effort of growing these pseudocereals: quinoa is not only packed with calories (as much as 368 cal/100 grams), it’s also full of nutrients like protein and B-vitamins that you’d certainly need in a survival situation.
-Unlike its cousin wheat, quinoa is gluten-free, which is a huge plus to those suffering from gluten sensitivity.
+Still, the results outweigh the effort of growing these pseudocereals: quinoa isn’t only packed with calories (as much as 368 cal/100 grams), it’s also full of nutrients like protein and B-vitamins that you’ll certainly need in a survival situation.
+Unlike its cousin wheat, quinoa is gluten-free, which is a huge plus for those suffering from gluten sensitivity.

 Amaranth is composed of 16% protein and contains about 103 calories per 100-gram serving.
-Now, its calorie count may not be as high as the other crops featured on this list, but amaranth compensates for this by producing a really high seed yield.
+Its calorie count may not be as big as the other crops featured on this list, but it compensates for this by producing a really high seed yield.
 Learn how to plant these hardy crops here.

 Jerusalem artichokes are a godsend in any survival garden.
-The term “artichoke” is actually a misnomer; this plant is not related to artichokes but belongs to the sunflower family.
+The term “artichoke” is actually a misnomer—this plant isn’t related to artichokes but belongs to the sunflower family.
 The plant has fleshy edible roots and bright yellow blooms.

-This crop is hardy and low-maintenance: you can virtually plant the sprouts, leave them alone and they’ll be fine.
-In fact, they proliferate so fast, a lot of gardeners even call them “pervasive”.
-In a survival situation, a “pervasive” crop is actually a good problem to have because that means they’ll keep on growing…and giving you more food in the process.
+This crop is hardy and low-maintenance: you can virtually plant the sprouts, leave them alone, and they’ll be fine.
+In fact, they proliferate so fast that a lot of gardeners even call them “pervasive.”
+In a survival situation, pervasive crops are actually a good problem to have because that means they’ll keep on growing…giving you more food in the process.

 One serving of Jerusalem artichoke can yield 73 calories, plus dietary fibers, vitamins, and minerals.
 Not as huge as beans, but since you can get a hefty harvest, this can easily fill your daily energy needs, so much so that they can serve as potato substitutes.
 Aside from these benefits, Jerusalem artichokes are unique because they’re great for lowering blood sugar.
-If you’re diabetic, they’re very useful plants to have in your garden.
+If you’re diabetic, they’re great high calorie vegetables to have in your garden.

-Jerusalem artichokes can be planted during the cooler months around late autumn to early spring.
+These plants can be grown during the cooler months, around late autumn to early spring.
 Check out the full steps of planting your own Jerusalem artichokes here.

-Keeping your energies up in a survival situation is a must.
+Keeping your energy up in a survival situation is a must.
 With most modern conveniences gone and government help a long way off, you’ll have to rely on no one but yourself.
-You’ll probably do a lot of manual labor, and make many critical decisions.
+You’ll probably do a lot of manual labor and make many critical decisions.
 You can’t afford to be weak and hungry if you mean to survive.

 Having a thriving survival garden is one way to ensure food security when SHTF.
-These high-calorie plants can keep your belly filled when you’re in really dire straits.
+These high calorie vegetables and grains can keep your belly filled when you’re in really dire straits.

-There are lots more survival crops that you can grow.
-Start with these seven energy-building plants to turn your garden into your very own grocery store.
+There are lots more survival crops you can grow.
+Start with these seven to turn your garden into your very own grocery store.